What’s Inside: A Century of Women and Handbags, 1900–1999

 Visit Slagle at www.derekslagle.com.

 Lacey Thacker and Sara Mitchell

-Love, Local Little Rock takes readers on a food tour through Central Arkansas.
-From a buffalo farm raising the state’s only commercial buffalo to a local chocolatier receiving national recognition to a third-generation farm creating their own sustainable techniques, this book celebrates the growers, creators and food providers committed to creating a healthier and higher quality food experience for consumers.
+Rooted takes readers on a food tour through Central Arkansas.
+From a buffalo farm raising the state’s only commercial buffalo to a local chocolatier receiving national recognition to a third-generation farm creating their own sustainable techniques, this book celebrates the growers, creators, and food providers committed to creating a healthier and higher quality food experience for consumers.

 One interviewee referred to the web of providers in Arkansas as “deep local” because this group of people all know and support each other.
 This new generation is taking Arkansas’ long agricultural history and putting their own spin on the future of the local movement.

 Closet Cases: LGBTIQ Writers on What We Wear

 "We shape our identity as LGBTIQ people by what we put on our bodies.
 We signal to each other with our clothes in silent community on the street.
 Jean jackets can be armor.
 Bracelets can be spiritual totems.
 A belt can save your life, or take it.
 So this is not merely a "fashion book."
 It's a collection of artifacts that testify to the power of fashion as a verb, to the complex and lovely strategies that govern what we do in the LGBTIQ community to build authentic selves that are both comfortable and seen."